Cinema Studies (BA, BS)

-The Bachelor of Arts in Cinema Studies consists of 56 credits divided among four categories: Fundamentals, Production, Core Courses, and Electives.
-A Bachelor of Science option is not offered.
-For this reason, all students who declare Cinema Studies as a major must complete two years of collegiate level coursework in a second language as part of their University of Oregon BA degree requirement.
-For more information related to the Bachelors of Arts degree and the University of Oregon general education requirements, visit the Bachelor’s Degree page on the Office of the Registrar website.
+The Cinema Studies degree consists of 56 credits divided among four categories: Fundamentals, Core Courses, Production, and Electives.
+For more information related to the Cinema Studies degree and the University of Oregon general education requirements, visit the Bachelor’s Degree page on the Office of the Registrar website.

 Fundamental courses (16 credits) introduce majors to three central approaches to Cinema Studies: historical, social/institutional and aesthetic.

 - All students must complete J 201, CINE 260M, and two of the three courses in the History of Motion Picture sequence CINE 265, CINE 266, CINE 267, which may be taken in any order.
 It is recommended that students complete their fundamental courses within their first academic year at UO and/or within the first year of declaration of the Cinema Studies major.

 Core courses (24 credits) strengthen students’ understanding of cinema as a dynamic, multicultural, and transnational phenomenon.
 Please visit the term course list page for offerings.

 - Students must complete six core courses, with at least one from each subcategory: Core A (Cinema Industries); Core B (Theory and Criticism); and Core C (Global/Transnational Cinema).